Cuberick-Orion/Bi-Blip4CIR/README.md

 From the perspective of implementation, compared to the original CLIP4Cir codebase, differences are mostly in the following two aspects:

- - we replaced the CLIP image/text encoders to BLIP as defined in `src/blip_modules/`;
+ - we replaced the CLIP image/text encoders with BLIP as defined in `src/blip_modules/`;
  - we involve the reversed queries during training, which are constructed on the fly (see codeblocks surrounding `loss_r` in `src/clip_fine_tune.py, src/combiner_train.py`).

-A brief introduction on the CLIP4Cir codebase is in [CLIP4Cir - Usage](https://github.com/ABaldrati/CLIP4Cir/tree/master#usage).
+A brief introduction to the CLIP4Cir codebase is in [CLIP4Cir - Usage](https://github.com/ABaldrati/CLIP4Cir/tree/a6cd95d9f00a3aa8fa5ab4eb1d0442518d28ad7f#usage).
 The structures are mostly preserved, though we have made changes to the scripts.

 [^2]: Our code is based on [this specific commit](https://github.com/ABaldrati/CLIP4Cir/tree/a6cd95d9f00a3aa8fa5ab4eb1d0442518d28ad7f) of CLIP4Cir.
 Note that their code has since been updated to a newer version, see [**Directions for Further Development** 🔭](#interested-in-further-development-telescope) -- _Applying CLIP4Cir combiner upgrades_.